The History of the Valley of the Boars

 Saxon Life in the Valley of the Boars

-days of Edward the Confessor (ie 1042-1066), the village already consisted of two manorial estates: ‘Upper Dean’ and ‘Lower Dean’.
+However, in the days of Edward the Confessor (ie 1042-1066), the village already consisted of two manorial estates: ‘Upper Dean’ and ‘Lower Dean’.
 Saxon holders of the Turkdean manorial estates at around this time included Osgot, Siward and Goisfrid.

-British, (ie Welsh) word ‘Twrch’, meaning ‘boar’ and the Saxon word ‘dene’ meaning ‘valley’.
+The village’s name also derives from the pre-Norman period, coming from the ancient British, (ie Welsh) word ‘Twrch’, meaning ‘boar’ and the Saxon word ‘dene’ meaning ‘valley’.
 So we live in the Valley of the Boars it seems.

-In 1086 the Doomsday Book listed Turkdean, then ‘Turchedene’, in
+In 1086 the Doomsday Book listed Turkdean, then ‘Turchedene’, in the Hundred of Bradley.

 The same Robert holds Turchedene.